yssl/VIntSearch/README.md

 ## Getting Started

 1. You need Exuberant Ctags to fully use this plugin.
-If you don't have it, please install it first.
+If you don't have it, please install it first: ```sudo apt-get install exuberant-ctags```.
 2. Install this plugin.
 3. Open one of your source files with vim.
 4. Build a tag file by typing **:VIntSearchBuildTag**.
 The tag file will be created in the nearest ancestor dir that contains a repository dir such as ```.git```, or in the current working dir if the source file is not managed by any version control system.
 (Type ```:help g:vintsearch_searchpathmode``` for more detail)
 5. Note that your ```set tags=...``` setting should have ```./tags;,tags;``` to use the generated tag file.
 (The name of the tag file can be changed by setting ```g:vintsearch_tagfilename```)
 6. Move the cursor to one of the functions or variables.
-Typing **:VIntSearchListCursorGrep** or **:VIntSearchListCursorCtags** will give search results in Quickfix.
+Typing **:VIntSearchGrepCursor n l** or **:VIntSearchCtagsCursor n l** will give search results in Quickfix.
 Typing **:VIntSearchPrintStack** will show the search stack.

 ## Search Path / Tag Commands